-National bargaining between the freight railroads and three union coalitions representing the employees are at a critical stage, with the parties far apart and now in mediation.
+National bargaining between the freight railroads and three union coalitions representing the employees is now in its third year and is at a critical stage, with the parties in mediation and searching for common ground.

-Timely resolution not only is in the interests of both sides, it is essential for the nation’s economy, which relies on freight railroads.
+Reaching agreements is not only in the interests of both sides, it is essential for the nation’s economy, which relies on freight railroads.

-Negotiations are occurring as the industry faces profound challenges: declines in volumes and revenues, and transformational changes in energy markets.
+Negotiations are occurring as the industry faces profound challenges: declines in recent years in volumes and revenues, and transformational changes in energy markets.
 The challenges, coupled with the industry’s massive capital requirements, make management of all costs, including labor costs, fundamental for continued success and growth.

 Health care remains a significant challenge.
-The health plan for railroad employees is dramatically out of sync with comparable plans across the nation.
-Employees pay far less for their generous benefits than the vast majority of American workers.
+By virtually any measure, the railroad health care plan is dramatically out of step with other employer plans across the nation.
+Rail employees and their families receive far richer benefits and pay far less for them than the vast majority of American workers.
 At the same time, railroad employees are among the most highly compensated in the nation.

-The railroads are seeking fair and voluntary settlements with the unions, proposing reasonable wage increases and prudent health plan reforms to bring design and cost-sharing features closer to the mainstream.
+The railroads are seeking fair and voluntary settlements with the unions, proposing reasonable wage increases, incremental changes to work rules to enhance productivity and customer service, and modest changes to the health plan to bring it closer to the mainstream.